How can you read from a specific offset and partition of a Kafka topic?

 You’ll notice you sent 12 records, but only 6 went to the first partition.
 The reason for this is the way Kafka calculates the partition assignment for a given record.
 Kafka calculates the partition by taking the hash of the key modulo the number of partitions.
 So, even though you have 2 partitions, depending on what the key hash value is, you aren’t guaranteed an even distribution of records across partitions.

-Go ahead and shut down the current consumer with a CTRL+C
+Go ahead and shut down the current consumer with Ctrl-C

 In the previous step, you consumed records from the first partition of your topic.
 In this step you’ll consume the rest of your records from the second partition 1